joshacross/Social-Network-API/README.md

-# Spcial Network API
+# AfterThought - The Spcial Network API

 ## Description
-The Social Network Api is a fully deployed, cloud-based, P2P, social application on Heroku server.
-Users are able to create posts, add comment and reply to posts.

-This application was built with a NoSQL backend using MongoDB, Mongoose, and Express.JS, created a MongoDB Atlas database, and connected to Heroku server, and also utilizes IndexDB, allowing users to use the app offline.
+AfterThought is a NoSQL Social Network backend built with Mongoose, MongoDB, and Express.js.
+AfterThought allows users to create various types of Thoughts; from what they are thinking about for the future ("FutureThought"), what is currently on their mind (CurrentThought), and what are their thoughts about things that have happened (AfterThought).

+Plus, users are able to add, update, and delete reactions to other thoughts, as well as adding and removing friends from their friend list.

 ## Functionality

 * Created models with Mongoose
 * Utilized virtuals to extend model's functionality to account for scalability
 * Created subschemas and subdouments with mongoose
-* Added IndexedDB to add offline functionality
 * Validated models to normalize data
-* Deployed application to Heroku
-* Used MongoDB Atlas to host the database in the cloud
+* Used Bcrypt to encrypt a users password and removed from API calls.

 ## Languages
 * MongoDB - NoSQL